 Drizzle with salad dressing and sprinkle toasted pecans and some pepitas (optional).
 Enjoy a glass of white wine (or red) in the garden!

-- How to store strawberry salad – This salad should be eaten on day 1, however, you can also meal prep by combining all the ingredients in individual bowls, refrigerating for few hours or max a day, and adding the strawberry vinaigrette only right before serving.
+- How to store strawberry salad – This salad should be eaten on day 1, however, you can also meal prep by combining all the ingredients in individual bowls, refrigerating for a few hours or max a day, and adding the strawberry vinaigrette only right before serving.

 - For best results wash and dry the lettuce using a salad spinner.